Zildj1an/Graphic-Traffic-Simulator/README.md

 Graphical Traffic Simulator
 -
 <h3> What is it? </h3>
 This object-oriented Traffic Simulator works with several models of vehicles, roads and junctions.
-You can test different junction policies.
+You can test different junction policies in three different styles: "batch", "gui", "race"
 The simulator maintains a collection of simulated objects (vehicles on roads connected by junctions); and a discrete time counter that is incremented in a loop while performing the following operations:

-1. Process pre-scheduled
-events
-that can add or alter simulated objects.
+1. Process pre-scheduled events that can add or alter simulated objects.
 Example:

               [vehicle_report]
               id = v1